 — Shelf Awareness

 Dominic Bradbury is a journalist and writer specializing in architecture and design.
-He is the author of many books on these subjects, including Off the Grid, The Iconic House, The Iconic American House, and The Iconic Interior.
+He is the author of many books on these subjects, including Off the Grid, The Iconic House, The Iconic American House, The Iconic British House, and The Iconic Interior.